NMGRL/pychron/backup/README.md

   -Rotation all
 ```

-Schedule daily in Task Scheduler:
+Schedule nightly in Task Scheduler (for example 2:00 AM):

 - Program/script: `powershell.exe`
 - Arguments: